I'm Honey!

 Next, I would consider these steps:

-• Consider your likes and hobbies and look for online or local in-person groups (Tip: The library is a great place to start!)
+• Consider your likes and hobbies and look for online or local in-person groups (Tip: The library is a great place to start!
+You can access free classes, materials, and community events to expand your knowledge and meet people.)

 • Reading